Madonna studies: Criticisms

-Madonna scholars also received criticisms from both academy and mainstream media and some deemed them as a "marginal group".
-Ouellette traced the height of criticism after the publication of the compendium The Madonna Connection "that such scholars became a fashionable target for "concern, condescension, and scorn from progressive quarters".
-By this point, articles dedicated to the field were found in publications ranging from The Nation to Inside Edition and Herald Tribune.
-More than one author suggested that the branch itself was really not about the singer, and it was motivated by professional factors within the academy; specifically, by many academics' desire to "prove their social relevance".
-In this point, Ouellette also said that her scholars weren't so much interested in Madonna herself, while Spanish sociologist Enrique Gil Calvo from Complutense University of Madrid similarly stated that "what scholars want is to take advantage of Madonna's fame".
+Madonna scholars faced criticism from both academia and the mainstream media, with some describing them as a "marginal group".
+Ouellette traces the peak of this criticism to the publication of The Madonna Connection (1993), noting that such scholars became a fashionable target for "concern, condescension, and scorn from progressive quarters".
+Some authors suggested that the field was no really about Madonna, but was primarily motivated by professional factors within the academia, particularly a desire among scholars to "prove their social relevance".
+Ouellette argued that these scholars were not so much interested in Madonna herself, and Spanish sociologist Enrique Gil Calvo of the Complutense University of Madrid similarly stated "what scholars want is to take advantage of Madonna's fame".

+Madonna scholars were subjected to discussions and criticisms centered on potential fanatic and ideological bias.
+Psychologist Abigail J. Stewart has questioned why some academics focus primarily on "Madonna's triumphs and not at her pain", further commenting that they have constructed Madonna as a "solo generator of her image", arguing the postmodernist approaches have contributed at least as much as her biographers to her self-generated myth.
+In contrast, Guilbert argues that some Madonnologists instead seek to appropriate Madonna's work to serve ideological purposes and criticize her for failing to promote specific causes.

-A concern was that "these professors make Madonna the academic equivalent of Shakespeare".
-Anne Hull ironically said: "A handful of renegade scholars—students and professors—are studying Madonna.
+One critic argued "these professors make Madonna the academic equivalent of Shakespeare".
+Anne Hull wrote: "A handful of renegade scholars—students and professors—are studying Madonna.
 While their colleagues explore gender conflicts in Florentine history or Aristotelian metaphysics, they search for higher meaning in Madonna".
-Hull further notes, "as one might imagine, Madonna scholars are a lonely posse in the high-brow, horn-rimmed world of academics".
 Harris also expressed that "her academic admirers spend a great deal of time studying how she embodies the fantasies of other people; they devote remarkably little time, however, to discussing how she embodies their own".
-On the border of academic and public intellectual writing, bell hooks remained Madonna's most persuasive detractor, according to Eric Weisbard.

-Others were concerned about a bias.
-In this vein, numerous academics and feminists were accused of "enacting the wannabe syndrome of Madonna fans" according to Carla Freccero writing for Duke University Press.
-Psychologist Abigail J. Stewart asked why many of her academic critics have chosen to look only "at her triumphs and not at her pain".
-Stewart goes on to suggest that her academics have made of Madonna, a "solo generator of her image".
-But she problematizes that "these postmodernist have thus contributed at least as much as Madonna's biographers to her self-generated myth that she as individual is in control" citing Susan McClary whom claimed that Madonna is "solely responsible for creating her music, which is not the case even for the two songs McClary analyzes".
-Contrary to Stewart, Guilbert found that some "Madonnologists", "even seek to appropriate the Madonna text in order to serve an ideology, and reproach Madonna for her failures to promote this or that cause".
+In 2003, Stephen Brown from University of Ulster who studied Madonna as a marketing genius, commented that "when you read some of the stuff that academics have written about her, then you're inclined to conclude that certain scholars should get out more".